Maro Markarian: Biography

-Maro Markarian was born December 22, 1915, in Shulaver (now Shaumiani village, Marneuli region of Georgia) to peasant parents.
+Maro Markarian was born on December 22, 1915, in Shulaver (now Shaumiani village, Marneuli region of Georgia) to peasant parents.
 Markarian received her initial secondary education in her hometown through means of local schooling and was later fortunate to attend the Academy of Painting in 1933 found in Tiflis.
 Her first poem was published in 1935.
 Later in 1938 she graduated from the University of Yerevan from the department of literature.
 She then studied in the postgraduate course of the Armenian branch of the USSR Academy of Sciences.
 From 1967 to 1984 she also worked in the Committee for Cultural Relations with the Diaspora.

 The main themes surrounding Markarian's poetry formulates around topics regarding love, human relations, and her homeland Armenia.
 Markarian's poems have been translated and published in several books in Russian.

 She died on January 28 or 29, 1999, in Yerevan, Armenia and is currently buried in Byurakan.